Build MCP Servers: Using the FastMCP Library

 Integrate FastMCP into FastAPI app

-Like with the MCP Python SDK, FastMCP v2 can also be integrated into an existing FastAPI app:
+FastMCP can be integrated into an existing FastAPI app using http_app() and app.mount():

 mcp_app = mcp.http_app(path='/mcp')